|Partner Institution/Organization Homepage:||Click to visit|

 Residential colleges usually provide single rooms, meals, laundry facilities, and common social spaces.
 The colleges are a close-knit community, and students who live in the colleges are expected to participate and contribute to the life of the college.
 Because there is high demand for spaces in the residential colleges, students should apply as early as possible.

-Off-campus student housing is designed for students but is not a facility that belongs to UQ.
-Some function like residential colleges; others are more like houses or apartment units, but they are run by private concerns.
+Off-campus student housing is designed for students, but they are not facilities that belongs to UQ.
+Some function like residential colleges; others are more like houses or apartment units, but they are run by private providers.This is self-catered, furnished accommodation designed for students that can be booked online from overseas.
+Preferred providers are listed on the University of Queensland website.

-Shared rental houses and apartments are the most common form of student housing, allowing students to save on costs and develop friendships with housemates.
+Shared rental houses and apartments are the most common form of student housing.
 Houses are usually shared by three or more students with weekly rent ranging from about AUD $80 to AUD$130 per person.
 Apartments are usually smaller and shared by fewer people and range from AUD$100 to AUD$150.
 Students interested in rental housing should either arrive early to look for housing in Brisbane or book accommodations through a provider prior to arrival.
 For a list of providers and other information about housing, please see the accommodations website.

 UQ provides temporary accommodation while students hunt for apartments.